Bohnzi/AP-ESP32C6-PB-1V1/README.md

 This is especially useful for things like motors or fans that only have two wires, voltage and ground.
 Normally, they would just run at full speed whenever power is applied.
 By using a MOSFET, your controller can rapidly switch the power on and off, making it look to the device like it is receiving less power.
 For example, if the PWM signal is set to 50%, the motor will only draw about half the power and run at roughly half speed, even though it is still being supplied with the full voltage during each “on” cycle.

+You can safely drive 3A through the Mosfet Power.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/687490fc-9464-451d-a145-f8b9201672d1" alt="Board and Hole Size" width="600">
 </p>